Shortcut Farro Risotto with Tomatoes

 This post may contain affiliate links.
 Please read my disclosure policy.

-This tomato farro risotto is a healthful, streamlined version of traditional risotto made with Arborio rice.
-Farro, a whole-grain form of Italian wheat, is the star of this quick and easy risotto flavored with canned tomatoes and white beans, a simple meatless main dish the whole family will enjoy.
+This farro risotto with zesty tomato sauce is a streamlined version of traditional risotto made with Arborio rice.
+Farro, a type of Italian wheat, is the star of this quick and easy risotto flavored with canned tomatoes and white beans, a simple meatless main dish that’s a one-dish crowdpleaser.

-If you’re new to it, farro is a fantastic whole grain to add to your pantry.
-It’s an ideal grain to cook risotto-style, otherwise known as “farrotto”.
+If you’re new to it, farro is a wonderful whole grain to add to your pantry.
+It’s an ideal grain to cook risotto-style.

 How farro tastes: I would describe the flavor of farro as deliciously earthy, with a nutty flavor.
-And cooked farro has a texture that’s pleasantly toothsome — not chewy at all.
+And cooked farro has a texture that’s pleasantly toothsome, kind of like short grain brown rice.

 Ingredients for farro risotto